jhuang2001/codeforces-solutions/Sample_Solutions/README.md

 #README

-Macros used for competetive programming

-Problems from CodeForces
+Problems from CodeForces, problem names are the same as the file name (without .cpp extension)